LearnMachineLearningOrg/SupervisedLearning-Regression-LassoRegressionWithOneVariable/README.md

+# SupervisedLearning-Regression-LassoRegressionWithOneVariable

+This repository consists of implementation of Lasso regression machine learning algorithm with one variable.

 1. Linear regression machine learning algorithm falls under supervised learning

 2. In Linear regression, we will learn a model to predict a label's value given a set of features that describe the label